 Absolutely!
 However, our trip prices are based on double occupancy in a hotel room, which is standard in the hotel industry.
 As a result, we have to recalculate the cost of the trip for you, taking into account an individual traveller who requires a private room (single occupancy).
 This is called a single supplement.
 When we get a request for a single guest, we aim to obtain the most affordable room available.
 As an alternative, you may opt to share a room with another like minded solo traveller and we will do our best to match you.
 You would then avoid paying a single supplement all together.

 And great news for our female travellers: we are now offering a Women’s Only trip to Provence which includes accommodation on a single basis!
-For this tour, we have thought outside the box as we will be staying in a countryside manor house where everyone gets there own room.
+For this tour, we have thought outside the box as we will be staying in a countryside manor house where everyone gets their own room.
 So,”oui”, solo travelers are definitely welcome!

 We make the process very easy.
 Once you express your wish to block a place on a trip, we will send you our Terms & Conditions, along with a Client Profile Form to fill out and submit.
 At that time, we ask for a $500 non-refundable deposit per person to reserve your space.
 The balance of the trip payment is due 90 days prior to departure.
 You’re all set.
 Bon voyage!